Thursday, June 29, 2017

 Criminals In Disguise #22

-I love anything with swirling dots and especially sine scrollers so this intro by Criminals In Disguise is right up my street.
-The fx are very nice with a beautiful hum-tastic chipmusic that I can leave playing all day.
-My video recording is fine but (you know what I'm going to say) it's best experienced using a real Atari computer for perfection and better sound.
-Especially on the Atari STe, so connect it up to your speakers and crank up the volume!!
+I love anything with swirling dots and sine scrolling so this intro by Criminals In Disguise is right up my street.
+The fx are very nice with beautiful hum-tastic chipmusic that I can leave playing all day.
+My video recording is fine but (you know what I'm going to say) it's best experienced using a real computer for visual perfection and better sound.
+Especially on the Atari STe, so connect it to your speakers and crank up the volume!!

-This disk contains Jetpac, which is an awesome conversion of the Speccy original.
+This disk contains Jetpac, an awesome conversion of the Speccy original.

 Sunday, June 25, 2017